yunakangdev/clothing-store/README.md

-## 📝 PROJECT
+## 📑 PROJECT

-My very first project for an imaginary clothing store
+A website that shows the brand's latest collection and stockists

 ####https://yuna-the-label.herokuapp.com/

 ---

-## PLAN
+## 📎 PLAN

 #### MENU